oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

     oci iam domain delete --domain-id <identity domain OCID>
     ```

-2. The terraform oci provider is missing some IDCS API Endpoints that limit the number of attributes that can be configured for an Identity Domain Application.
-To workaround this limitation, a terraform local-exec provisioner is used to patch the respective application using OCI CLI commands.
+2. The terraform oci provider is missing some IDCS API Endpoints that limit the number of attributes that can be configured for an Identity Domain Application with Terraform.
+To workaround this limitation, a terraform local-exec provisioner is used to patch the respective application using OCI CLI commands (DEFAULT profile).
 This requires to setup OCI CLI in the same environment where terraform is executed.
 This workaround is needed to configure the following Application attributes:

    - **Provisioning Parameters**: host_name, client_id, client_secret, scope, authentication_server_url, base_uri, custom_auth_headers, http_operation_types, fa_port, fa_admin_user,fa_admin_password, fa_ssl_enabled, fa_override_custom_sync, fa_admin_roles.